The 7th Lindau Meeting on Economic Sciences and the COVID-19 Pandemic

 - regulations set up by countries along your travel route

-Regulations for the Lindau Meetings
+Regulations for the 7th Lindau Meeting on Economic Sciences

 The following COVID-19 rules for in-person participation in the Lindau Meeting will apply in any case, regardless of changes in any of the other types of regulations.
 Specifically, even if requirements to enter Germany should become less strict, the rules for in-person participation in the Lindau Meeting will still stay in place.